What should you look for in a good quality quilt?

 Size & Casing:

 The sizing is the size of the finished product (including any casing).
 Quilts can come in any size but it’s good to know that there are industry standards in place which will help when shopping for one.
 A queen size quilt would measure 90″ x 100″.
-Quilts are also available in duvet covers quite frequently.
+Quilts are also available in comforter covers quite frequently.
 It’s easier to go up one size than down, so if you want a huge size, you should go for a king size.

 This is important because it will determine what type of fluff you can wash your quilt in and also what type of filler you can use to pad it out.
 Some fluffier quilts are fine to be washed but some are not.
 Some fluffier quilts can be fine for normal washing but some cannot be machine washed.
 The only way that you will know for sure is if the manufacturer says so on their website or product description.